20 Guan1 觀

 The 1st line

-Text: (The subject is in a state of) a child's Guan (observation), (which is) not a fault (or calamity) for ordinary people (or, the villain), (but if this is done by) a gentleman it is resented.
+The subject is in a state of a child's Guan (observation).
+Ordinary people (or, the villain) can be of no fault (or calamity); but if this is done by a gentleman it is resented.

 A child’s observation is limited, it cannot probe distance or depth; it is a superficial observation which is normal for ordinary people and villains.
 But it will cause resentment if a gentleman observes in this way.